 As for other dehydrated products, snap beans must be packaged in water-vapor tight containers, preferably in vacuum, unless stored in freezer storage.
 Even if well packaged, however, to retain 90% of the original post-drying nutrients for 1 year, they must be stored in cooler storage at 40°F (4.4°C) or lower.

-WFLO is indebted to Dr. Jeff Brecht, Institute of Food and Agricultural Sciences, University of Florida, for the review and revision of this release.
+WFLO is indebted to Dr. Jeff Brecht, Horticultural Sciences Department, University of Florida, for the review and revision of this topic.